 So after using your management skills with your operators, you realize you’re not alone in this long and delicate process.
 You know the machine you need but you still have some worries and questions.
-The machine is in aanother country and the seller don’t speak your language.
+The machine is situated in another country and the seller doesn’t speak your language.

 A specialist can bring you more than you think and help you find the right machine you need.